 The timelapse feature lets you view the images you captured using the intervalometer.
 It will continue to loop until you stop it, but it means not having to use the preview wheel to scroll through hundreds of stills.

 Personally, this was my favourite feature for capturing live music at nighttime.
-My Canon 7D couldn’t autofocus effectively in the dark, and this made everything easier.
+My Canon 7D could not autofocus effectively in the dark, which made everything easier.

-Similar to the Lumix GH%, you get blue areas that show you where your focus is falling.
-Perfectly focused shot every time.
+Like the Lumix GH%, you get blue areas showing where your focus is falling—perfectly focused shot every time.

 Bulb modes on DSLRs are generally a pain.
-Without the use of a shutter cable, you would need to physically hold the shutter down for the length of time you needed.
-Not great if you have a three-minute exposure.
-Or 20 minutes.
+Without using a shutter cable, you would need to physically hold the shutter down for the length of time you needed.
+Not great if you have a three-minute exposure—or 20 minutes.

 Magic Lantern has a bulb timer that allows you to program how long you want the exposure to last.
-It ranges from 1 second to 28800 seconds (8 hours) in increments of 1 second.
+It ranges from one second to 28,800 seconds (8 hours) in increments of one second.

-Half pressing the shutter release starts a 2-second timer, and then it exposes to the time you set.
+Half pressing the shutter release starts a two-second timer, and then exposes to the time you set.

-A year ago, we reviewed the MIOPS camera shutter.
-This little device sets off the shutter release based on a few sensitivities; flashes of light or sound.
+In our review of the MIOPS camera shutter, we pointed out how this little device sets off the shutter release based on a few sensitivities—flashes of light or sound.

 With Magic Lantern, you can do similar things.
-A trap shutter release allows you to place your camera somewhere and leave it on.
-When a subject enters that focusing zone, the camera will automatically capture an image.
-Great for wildlife.
+A trap shutter release lets you place your camera somewhere and leave it on.
+The camera will automatically capture an image when a subject enters that focusing zone.
+This feature is particularly good for wildlife photography.

-Once started, your camera will do the minute changes for you, which is really helpful at such wide apertures.
+Once started, your camera will do the minute changes for you, helpful at such wide apertures.
 Clicking on ‘Run Focus Stack’ starts the process, giving you a sequence to work within Adobe Photoshop.

-Basically, you choose an image, and it layers it on your LCD screen in an opaque manner.
-This lets you see the image partly, while still letting you see what your camera sees.
+Choose an image, and it layers it on your LCD screen opaquely.
+This lets you see the image partly while still allowing you to see what your camera sees.

 It lets you line things up nicely, making it great to return to the same spot for the same image.

 This is great if you have a particular over-exposed style.
-Or, your scene is dark and the subjects just don’t have the final exposure your heart desires.
+Or, your scene is dark, and the subjects do not have the final exposure your heart desires.

-The magic zoom feature lets you create magnifications of 1:1, 2:1 or even 3:1.
-When using Live View mode, you’ll get a focus box showing the magnification you chose.
+The Magic Zoom feature lets you create magnifications of 1:1, 2:1, or 3:1.
+When using Live View mode, you will get a focus box showing your chosen magnification.
 Use the manual focus ring to get the correct sharpness.

-If you have trouble getting the shot sharp, green bars let you know when optimal focusing has been achieved.
+If you have trouble getting the shot sharp, green bars tell you when you achieve optimal focusing.

-This allows the user to get closer to the light’s real temperature.
+White balance does a good job of getting close to the temperature of the lights used.
+But, it could be better.
+Magic Lantern adds a much finer increment change between Kelvin units.
+This allows the user to get closer to the light’s actual temperature.
 The amount of change will depend on your camera model, as it will let you reach 5000k more on 5D models.

 For example, you can capture up to nine images of each scene.
 The exposure value can be set to 1EV increments for the entire sequence.
 You can even get scripts that show you a tone-mapped image.

-My Canon 7D doesn’t show me the shutter count or actuations. ~This isn’t great, as it could stop working at any time.
-Granted, this isn’t a feature I would use often, but I would find it useful in gauging how long my camera shutter has left.
+My Canon 7D does not show me the shutter count or actuations.
+This is not great, as it could stop working at any time.
+Granted, this is not a feature I would use often, but I would find it useful in gauging how long my camera shutter has left.

-Head over to the Debug Menu and it will tell you how many shots you have taken.
+Go to the Debug Menu, and it will tell you how many shots you have taken.
 It will also tell you how many were taken using Live View.

-It will even tell you how many you can expect to take with your model of Canon camera.
+It will even tell you how many you can expect to take with your Canon camera model.

 Magic Lantern has lots of information running all the time.
-Some of it is useful, but most of it will not give you anything helpful.
+Some of it is useful, but most will not give you anything helpful.

-With Magic Lantern software installed, you’ll get the exposure settings, mode, the focal length you are using with the focal distance.
+With Magic Lantern software installed, you will get the exposure settings, mode, the focal length you are using with the focal distance.
 The battery meter is much better, showing you an actual percentage.